Does CLIP Know My Face?: Experimental Setup

-With this at hand, one can prepare attacks and their evaluation.
-This includes the dataset analysis and training the target models.
-Our code, as well as the pre-trained models, are available on GitHub\footnote{\url{https://github.com/D0miH/clipping_privacy}}.\\
+We will now describe the experimental setup used to investigate the information leakage of CLIP with IDIA in more detail.
+This includes the analysis of the datasets for the experiments and the training of target models.
+Our code, as well as the pre-trained models, are publicly available on GitHub\footnote{\url{https://github.com/D0miH/does-clip-know-my-face}} and a demo of our IDIA can be found on Hugging Face\footnote{\url{https://huggingface.co/spaces/AIML-TUDA/does-clip-know-my-face}}. \\

-\textbf{Analyzing and Creating Datasets.} To evaluate the attack, we first have to analyze which entities are in the dataset and which are not.
-This enables the correct calculation of false-positive and false-negative predictions.
-To search for entities within such large dataset with millions of image-text pairs, we used clip-retrieval\cite{clip_retrieval}, an open-source implementation for image retrieval based on the image and text embeddings calculated by CLIP.